cvg/pixel-perfect-sfm/doc/features.md

 2. Path to a HDF5 cache file: the data is loaded on demand via `FeatureView`.

 The following Hierarchy is used (from fine to coarse):
 1. `FeaturePatch`: Stores the underlying data and metadata.
 2. `FeatureMap`: Stores a map {`keypoint_id`->`FeaturePatch`}.
-If the data is stored in dense mode, i.e. one large featuremap, the keypoint id is `features.kDenseId`.
-You can query the data associated to a keypoint by its id, and it will either return the patch associated to this keypoint or the dense patch.
+If the data is stored in dense mode, i.e. one large featuremap, the dense patch is stored at `features.kDenseId`.
+You can query the data associated to a keypoint via `FeatureMap.fpatch(keypoint_id)`, and it will either return the patch associated to this keypoint or the dense patch.
 3. `FeatureSet`: A map {`imagename`->`FeatureMap`} of similar data (i.e. the same layer in the deep features).
 4. `FeatureManager`: List of feature sets.

 ## Accessing Data
 Since the low-memory cache mode loads data on demand, i.e. the `FeatureManager` has only loaded metadata, we provide a simple thread-safe interface to load features from file if necessary, the `FeatureView`.